ConductorOne/baton-jira-datacenter/README.md

 3) Give your new token a name.
 4) Optionally, for security reasons, you can set your token to automatically expire after a set number of days.

+Note: Even though, every user can generate a personal access token, you must be an admin in order to sync resources.

 ## brew

 ```